 *I had a bit of a philosophical epiphany while observing the border.
 Humans are not allowed to cross freely, but as there is no fence, the animals cross back and forth completely unhindered.
-The same forests and mountains reside on both sides and were the border not artificially maintained by human hands one would not know when it had been crossed.
+The same forests and mountains reside on both sides of the border and were it not artificially maintained by human hands, one would not know when it had been crossed.
 It gives you pause regarding man’s futile attempts to divide humanity based on imaginary lines.
-If the animals don’t care which side of the border they (or their fellow forest inhabitants) reside…should we?
+If the animals don’t care which side of a line drawn on a map that they (and their fellow forest inhabitants) reside…should we?

 Goat Lick Overlook